Psiphon-Inc/psiphon-ios-vpn/README.md

 3. **Run `transifex_pull.py`.** This will pull all translations, including the newly added one.
 You should see that `Shared/Strings/<new-language>.lproj/Localizable.strings` has been updated (translated) and that `StoreAssets/<new-language>.yaml` has been created.

 4. **Add the language to our in-app language selector.** In `Psiphon/InAppSettings.bundle/Root.inApp.plist`, add the new language code and the name of the language as it's written in that language.
 If the language is not one of our top 3 or 4, it should be added in alphabetical order, based on the language code.
-Note that if the language was first added to PsiphonClientCommonLibrary, then the name will be (should be) available in that's project's [`Root.inApp.plist`](https://github.com/Psiphon-Inc/psiphon-ios-client-common-library/blob/master/Example/PsiphonClientCommonLibrary/InAppSettings.bundle/Root.inApp.plist).
+Note that if the language was first added to PsiphonClientCommonLibrary, then the name will be (should be) available in that project's [`Root.inApp.plist`](https://github.com/Psiphon-Inc/psiphon-ios-client-common-library/blob/master/Example/PsiphonClientCommonLibrary/InAppSettings.bundle/Root.inApp.plist).
+(Otherwise check the [Omniglot list](http://www.omniglot.com/language/names.htm).)

 Do some testing.
 Commit.